ConfederacyOfGaia/Gaia/players-guide.md

 ***Stone's Resilience.*** Your hit point maximum increases by 1, and it increases by 1 every time you gain a level.

 ***Languages.*** Goliaths do not have their own language, instead speaking the same languages of around them.
 You can speak, read, and write Zephyran.
-A goliath raised by or around other goliaths will also speak Giant.
+A goliath raised by or around other goliaths will also speak, read, and write Giant.
 A goliath old enough to have lived in Esh before its destruction will also speak, read, and write Eshen (though not Vaneshen).

 ### Human